Brandonio-c/Frontier-Exploration/README.md

 For more in-depth information on frontier exploration and related topics, please refer to the following references:

-1. Zhou, B., Zhang, Y., Chen, X. and Shen, S. (2020), 'FUEL: Fast UAV Exploration using Incremental Frontier Structure and Hierarchical Planning', arXiv. doi: 10.48550/ARXIV.2010.11561

-2. Schmid, L., Pantic, M., Khanna, R., Ott, L., Siegwart, R. and Nieto, J. (2020), 'An Efficient Sampling-Based Method for Online Informative Path Planning in Unknown Environments', IEEE Robotics and Automation Letters 5(2), 1500--1507.doi: 10.1109/lra.2020.2969191

-3. Zhou, X., Zhu, J., Zhou, H., Xu, C. and Gao, F. (2021), EGO-Swarm: A Fully Autonomous and Decentralized Quadrotor Swarm System in Cluttered Environments, in '2021 IEEE International Conference on Robotics and Automation (ICRA)', IEEE doi: 10.1109/icra48506.2021.9561902

-4. Leong, K. (2023), 'Reinforcement Learning with Frontier-Based Exploration via Autonomous Environment', arXiv. doi: 10.48550/ARXIV.2307.07296

-5. Jain, U., Tiwari, R. and Godfrey, W. W. (2017), Comparative study of frontier based exploration methods, in '2017 Conference on Information and Communication Technology (CICT)', IEEE, doi: 10.1109/infocomtech.2017.8340589

-6. Yamauchi, B. (1997), A frontier-based approach for autonomous exploration, in 'Proceedings 1997 IEEE International Symposium on Computational Intelligence in Robotics and Automation CIRA97.
+1. Yamauchi, B. (1997), A frontier-based approach for autonomous exploration, in 'Proceedings 1997 IEEE International Symposium on Computational Intelligence in Robotics and Automation CIRA97.
 Towards New Computational Principles for Robotics and Automation', IEEE Comput.
 Soc.
 Press, doi: 10.1109/cira.1997.613851

+2. Jain, U., Tiwari, R. and Godfrey, W. W. (2017), Comparative study of frontier based exploration methods, in '2017 Conference on Information and Communication Technology (CICT)', IEEE, doi: 10.1109/infocomtech.2017.8340589

-7. Yu, B., Kasaei, H. and Cao, M. (2023), Frontier Semantic Exploration for Visual Target Navigation, in '2023 IEEE International Conference on Robotics and Automation (ICRA)', IEEE, doi: 10.1109/icra48891.2023.10161059
+3. Yu, B., Kasaei, H. and Cao, M. (2023), Frontier Semantic Exploration for Visual Target Navigation, in '2023 IEEE International Conference on Robotics and Automation (ICRA)', IEEE, doi: 10.1109/icra48891.2023.10161059

+4. Hui, Y., Zhang, X., Shen, H., Lu, H. and Tian, B. (2023), DPPM: Decentralized Exploration Planning for Multi-UAV Systems Using Lightweight Information Structure, IEEE Transactions on Intelligent Vehicles, 1-13. doi: 10.1109/TIV.2023.3322705

+5. Leong, K. (2023), 'Reinforcement Learning with Frontier-Based Exploration via Autonomous Environment', arXiv. doi: 10.48550/ARXIV.2307.07296

+6. Xiao, M., Bai, Y. and Liu, W. (2023), Hot Spots, Frontiers and Trends of International EDM/LA Research, in '2023 5th International Conference on Computer Science and Technologies in Education (CSTE)', IEEE, doi: 10.1109/cste59648.2023.00067

+7. Chen, X., Zheng, J. and Hu, Q. (2023), 'A Hybrid Planning Method for 3D Autonomous Exploration in Unknown Environments With a UAV', IEEE Transactions on Automation Science and Engineering, 1--12. doi: 10.1109/tase.2023.3316207

 8. Zhao, Y., Yan, L., Xie, H., Dai, J. and Wei, P. (2023), 'Autonomous Exploration Method for Fast Unknown Environment Mapping by Using UAV Equipped with Limited FOV Sensor', IEEE Transactions on Industrial Electronics, 1--10. doi: 10.1109/tie.2023.3285921